cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     - RedHat: These methods are only shipped with Red Hat CloudForms and are supported by Red Hat

     You can now see an additional third Datastore called "Lab", which is the one you just imported.
 Users can create as many additional datastores as they want, but they can not modify or delete the two datastores shipped with the product.
 Datastores are stacked and prioritized which allows separation of out of the box functionality from custom code.

+TODO:  # avaleror: Name of new Domain is not Lab at this moment, keep in mind to change it.
+Probably comment to students that git Domain it´s locked and they can't modify it from CF UI, and they have to modfy it outside CF and push changes to git repo.

     The screenshot was created after expanding all folders (which are actually called "Namespaces" and "Classes":